SpIM (or IM Spam):

 Unfortunately I can't get rid of IM, we use it at work to communicate not just with people in the next cubicle, but also with people in other buildings spread through the county, and with vendors and support personnel from companies in other states.

 Shortly after I started getting SpIMmed I started sending non-anonymous Warnings to the SpIMmers to try to shut them down faster.
-That's all that got me was more SpIM.
+All that got me was more SpIM.

 So what was I to do: